johnstonskj/rust-rdftk/rdftk_names/README.md

 * A list of pairs where the first is the name of the function to return the IRI for the name, and the second is the string name of the vocabulary element.

-Note that as this macro uses `paste::item` the client will need to have a dependency on the [paste crate](https://crates.io/crates/paste), and a macro use statement in their code.
+Note that as this macro uses `paste::item` the client will need to have a dependency on the [paste crate](https://crates.io/crates/paste).

 ## Example